Published by : Rishikul YogshalaPublished on: January 1, 2026

 In Hindu mythology, Anjaneyasana is a patronymic reference to Lord Hanuman, known for his miraculous strength, power, and valor.
 The name “Anjaneyasana” is derived from the Sanskrit term for the “Low Lunge Pose,” which resembles the divine child (Anjaneya) with an arched back reaching towards the sky, as depicted in the epics.

 To maximize the benefits of the Low Lunge Pose, practicing with attention to detail and alignment is crucial.
-Below are the steps to perform Anjaneyasana:
+Below are the steps to perform the Anjaneyasana pose:

 How to Perform Anjaneyasana (Low Lunge Pose)